mariolambrette/AnimalTrackR/README.md

 detection models to aid large scale behavioural analyses of single animals in confined spaces.

-*The package is still in development so some features may not work correctly.
-Please report any bugs via email (<ml673@exeter.ac.uk>) or by submitting an issue*
+*Please report any bugs via email (<ml673@exeter.ac.uk>) or by submitting an issue*

 ## Installation

-You can install the development version of `AnimalTrackR` like so (you will need the devtools package installed):
+You can install the development version of `AnimalTrackR` as follows (you will need the devtools package installed):

 ``` r
 devtools::install_github("mariolambrette/AnimalTrackR")